Y

 Yellow Balloon (2-67)

 Dean Torrence, without Jan Berry, recorded the song and negotiated a 45 deal with Columbia.
 Meanwhile, writer Gary Zekley heard Dean's version, wasn't happy with it, cut his own arrangement and issued it as by the Yellow Balloon.
 Billboard magazine ran full page ads for both records side by side!
-With the success of Yellow Balloon's single, a band was assembled, which included Don Grady of My Three Suns TV fame, to record an album and tour.
+With the success of Yellow Balloon's single, a band was assembled, which included Don Grady of My Three Sons TV fame, to record an album and tour.

 Yellow Bird see Choucounne